30 McDonald's Facts All '80s Kids Remember

-When we were kids, McDonald's was more than just a restaurant: it was a place where you could have your best birthday party ever, where the Happy Meal toys flowed like Coke from the fountain, and where the world of McDonaldland somehow seemed like pure joy.
-It's hard not to get nostalgic thinking back on these 30 McDonald's facts all '80s kids remember!
+For '80s babies, McDonald's was more than just a restaurant.
+It was a place where you could have your best birthday party ever, where the Happy Meal toys flowed like Coke from the fountain, and where the world of McDonaldland somehow seemed like pure joy.
+It's hard not to get nostalgic thinking back on these '80s McDonald's facts…how many do you remember?

 The fries tasted better.